sklucas/sklucas_website/content/home/about.md

 Sarah Lucas is a PhD candidate in the Microbiology, Immunology and Cancer Biology multidisciplinary graduate program at the University of Minnesota - Twin Cities.
 She is currently advised by Dr. Ryan Hunter in the Department of Microbiology & Immunology at UMN.
 Her research interests include using genomic and bioinformatic methods to characterize microbial communities associated with chronic infections, particularly of the upper airways.
 She couples this with data-driven wet lab experiments to explore inter-bacterial interactions.

 Prior to starting her doctoral work, Sarah completed a BSc degreen in Microbiology with a minor in Biochemistry at Penn State.
-After graduation she became a member of the Genomic Medicine and Infectious Disease groups at J. Craig Venter institute, under the mentorship of Karen Nelson and William Nierman.
-It was here that she really developed her passion for studying microbial communities.
+After graduation she became a member of the Genomic Medicine and Infectious Disease groups at J. Craig Venter institute, under the mentorship of Karen Nelson and Bill Nierman.
+It was at JCVI that she developed her passion for studying microbial communities.

 When she isn't in the lab, Sarah can be found hiking, biking, baking, and caring for a multitude of houseplants.